jrg94/portfolio-project/doc/05-component-kernel-implementation/05-component-kernel-implementation.md

 ### Ongoing Tasks

-- [ ] I have shared my design changes in the "Pre-Assignment" section
+- [ ] I have shared my representation and justification in the "Pre-Assignment" section
 - [ ] I have created a kernel implementation
   - [ ] I have created a new Java file in `src`
   - [ ] I have named the new Java file correctly (e.g., `NaturalNumber1`)